nikaskeba/Ollama-LM-Studio-GPT-Gmail-Summarize-and-AI-Email-Writer/README.md

 - **LLM Response Generation**: AI-powered responses are generated when replying to emails.
 - **Send Email**: Send replies or new emails via Gmail's SMTP service.

+## Current LLM Setup

+The code is currently set up using **LM Studio** with **LLama 3.1**, which is integrated into the application to handle email summarization and response generation.
+LM Studio provides the LLM infrastructure, allowing the app to interact seamlessly with the model.
+You can find the repository for this setup [here on GitHub](https://github.com/your-repo/email-flask-app).

 ### Frontend

 - **HTML/CSS**: Uses Bootstrap for styling and responsiveness.